Queer young adult fiction isn’t all gloomy realism.

 There is absolutely a place for stories that address the often harsh reality of being queer in a heteronormative world.
 However, this history has left many adolescents (and adults!) under the LGBTQIA+ umbrella calling out for stories that break this mold.

-Over the last decade, there has not only been an increase in the number of queer YA books being published (including by major publishing houses), but also a welcome and notable shift in the kinds of stories these books tell.
+Over the last decade, there has been not only an increase in the number of queer YA books being published (including by major publishing houses), but also a welcome and notable shift in the kinds of stories these books tell.
 Now, we have not just contemporary realism, but sci-fi and fantasy.
 Not just tales of unrequited love, but sappy romantic comedies.

 Not just narratives about hardship — but narratives about hope.